rlhamilton/ieee-customization/README.md

 This customization was originally written in 2007, revised in 2011, and further revised in 2020.
-However, even with revisions, it no longer conforms to current IEEE proceedings style, however, it may be useful as a starting place for subsequent customizations or for other publications that use a two-column format.
+However, even with revisions, it no longer conforms to current IEEE proceedings style.
+However, it may be useful as a starting place for subsequent customizations or for other publications that use a two-column format.